Occupational Therapy for Teens: What Helps Day to Day

 What to change when progress stalls

 Plateaus happen.
 They do not automatically mean the therapy failed.
 If progress stalls, start with the goal.
-A goal like “be more independent” is too vague to guide change.
-A goal like “start homework within ten minutes of getting home” gives the therapist something to test.
+A goal like “be more independent” is too vague to lead to a change.
+A goal like “start homework within ten minutes of getting home” gives the therapist and you something to test and track progress.

 If the goal is solid, look at the dose.
 Does your teen need more practice, shorter sessions, or a different rhythm between visits?
 Some teens improve when the work is more frequent for a while.
 Others do better when the plan is simpler and easier to repeat.